Rethinking Jailbreak Detection of Large Vision Language Models with Representational Contrastive Scoring: Why Contrastive Scoring Addresses Fundamental OOD Detection Challenges

 \subsection{Theoretical Justification for Few-Shot Adaptation}

-Our experiments on KCD for LLaVA \cref{fig:safemt_kcd_llava}, as well as the results on MCD for LLaVA \cref{fig:safemt_mcd_llava} and both methods for Qwen below in \cref{fig:safemt_kcd_qwen} and \cref{fig:safemt_mcd_qwen}, show a dramatic increase in F1 score and accuracy after observing only 5 multi-turn jailbreak examples.
+Our experiments on KCD and MCD for LLaVA (\cref{fig:safemt_kcd_llava} and \cref{fig:safemt_mcd_llava}) and Qwen (\cref{fig:safemt_kcd_qwen} and \cref{fig:safemt_mcd_qwen}) show a dramatic increase in F1 score and accuracy after observing only 5 multi-turn jailbreak examples.
 This remarkable sample efficiency can be explained theoretically by the low-rank structure of the safety-relevant information in the LVLM's representation space.
 The lemma below formalizes this intuition.